mule-lint/mule-lint/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to https://gist.github.com/PurpleBooth/109311bb0361f32d87a2 as this was the starting point of this README and other project related files
-* Inspiration
-* etc

 [![Analytics](https://beacon-cgorshing.appspot.com/UA-58872618-3/nuisto/mule-static-analysis/README.md?pixel)](https://github.com/nuisto/mule-static-analysis)